akintolafemi/skool/README.md

 This project is built using [React Native](http://reactnative.dev) & [Expo](http://docs.expo.dev).
 It is a cross-platform mobile application that allows students to attempt quizzes with a gamification feature.

+State management is done with Redux, @reduxjs/toolkit and immer

 ## Getting Started

 To get a local copy of the project up and running, follow these simple steps.